SQwQ/color-picker/README.md

 ### Picking Colors

+**From Screen:**
-1. Click the Color Meow extension icon in your toolbar
+1. Click the extension icon in your toolbar
 2. Click "Color Picker"
 3. Select a palette from the dropdown (or create a new one with "+ New")
 4. Click "Pick Color from Screen"
 5. Click anywhere on your screen to pick a color
 6. The color is automatically added to the selected palette
-7. View RGB/HSV values, color wheel position, and all palette colors
+7. View RGB/HSV/HEX values and both color wheel visualizations

+**From HSV Wheel:**
+1. Click anywhere on the hue ring (outer donut) to select a hue
+2. Click within the triangle to select saturation and value
+3. Color automatically updates and adds to the selected palette

+**Copying Colors:**
+- Click the color preview box to copy HEX code to clipboard
-8. Click any color in the current palette to view its information
+- Click any color in the current palette to copy its HEX code
+- HEX code is copied instantly without confirmation

+**Pro Tips**:
-**Pro Tip**: All colors in your current palette are displayed as small markers on the color wheel, while the currently selected color shows as a larger pulsing indicator.
+- All colors in your current palette are displayed as small white dots on the standard color wheel
+- The currently selected color shows as a larger pulsing indicator
+- The HSV wheel's triangle rotates to show the selected hue at the top vertex

 ### Creating Palettes